VLA Inference#

 4. Press k to start the C++ control loop (starts in PLANNER mode)

-5. Press i to send the initial pose (switches to POSE mode)
+5. Press i to blend to the initial pose (switches to POSE mode)

 6. Press p to unpause the inference loop